abaird986/aws-modern-application-workshop/module-2/README.md

  Open your website using the same URL used at the end of Module 1 in order to see your new Mythical Mysfits website, which is retrieving JSON data from your Flask API running within a docker container deployed to AWS Fargate!

-### Automating Deployments using AWS Code Services
+# Module 2b: Automating Deployments using AWS Code Services

 ![Architecture](/images/module-2/architecture-module-2b.png)